wzalazar/poet/node/README.md

 #### torrent-system

-Receive orders to download new blocks and notifies when torrents are finished downloading.
+Receive orders to download new claim blocks and notifies when torrents are finished downloading.

 #### mock-signer